sdc-china/IDA-doc/_posts/2018-01-15-references-migrating and updating your application.md

 To update DB, take the following steps:

 1. Start the mysql Server.
-2. Find migrate-mysql*.sql in the migrate\mysql folder.
+2. You can find migrate-mysql*.sql in the sql\migrate\mysql folder.
 Copy the corresponding version upgrade sql into clipboard.
+For example: If your previous version is v2.2.2.You need to pick below sql script to run one by one.Make sure the migrate sql version name is bigger than your previous version.
+* migrate-mysql-v2.2.2-v2.2.3.sql
+* migrate-mysql-v2.2.3-v2.2.4.sql
+* migrate-mysql-v2.3.0-v2.3.1.sql
+* migrate-mysql-v2.3.1-v2.3.2.sql

 ![][mysqlmigration]